nortiboy555/fiz-taxbot-mcp/README.md

 - **RGIT**: Fines and penalties
 - **CIS**: Stamp Duty

-### Auto-Continuation
+### Features
-- Messages within 60s: Always continue conversation
-- Messages within 5min + same specialist: Continue
-- Messages after 30min: New conversation

-Configuration: `mcp-config.json`
+- 🔄 **Conversation continuity**: Automatically continues your tax conversation
+- 🎯 **Smart routing**: Routes questions to the right tax specialist
+- 📚 **Official sources**: All answers based on Portuguese tax codes
+- 🌐 **Multi-language**: Ask and receive answers in any language

 ---

 ## 🛠️ Troubleshooting

-### "Server not found" in Claude Desktop
+### "Server not found" in Claude Desktop/Code

-1. Check file path is absolute
+1. Verify file path is absolute (not relative)
-2. Verify Node.js is installed: `node --version`
+2. Check Node.js is installed: `node --version`
-3. Check server logs in Claude Desktop console
+3. Restart Claude Desktop/Code after config changes

 ### "Unauthorized" error

-1. Verify API key is correct
+1. Verify your API key is correct
-2. Check key is active in admin panel
+2. Contact FIZ team if you don't have an API key
-3. Ensure API_URL is correct
+3. Ensure `FIZ_API_URL` is set to `https://af.fiz.co`

-### "Connection refused"

-1. Ensure Next.js server is running: `npm run dev`
-2. Check port 3000 is not blocked
-3. Verify FIZ_API_URL matches server address
+### Tool not appearing

+1. Check `.mcp.json` syntax is valid JSON
+2. Verify `command` and `args` paths are correct
+3. Restart Claude Desktop/Code
+4. Check Claude's MCP settings/logs for errors

 ---